-compass, Duke of Edinburgh award, erma bombeck, Identity, Inspiration, local haunts, loss of identity, lymphedema, Magnetic resonance imaging, Memoir, orienteering, The Invitation Orian Mountain Dreamer, The Saturday Shot
+compass, Duke of Edinburgh award, erma bombeck, fear of recurrence, identity, Inspiration, local haunts, loss of identity, lymphedema, Magnetic resonance imaging, Memoir, orienteering, The Invitation Orian Mountain Dreamer, The Saturday Shot

 Scottsdale Healthcare Osborn Medical Center, has officially become one of my haunts as well.
 The strangers I know there are cheerful and warm, and I reciprocate, because I am polite, obedient, and scared.
 I am frightened because when I go there it is for procedures involving large needles, big clunking machines, and stretches of time when I am completely alone.
-The MRI technician performing the scan outside the room does not count as company.
-Perhaps I had too breezily blown off last Thursday’s brain scan until after our vacation, preferring to postpone it in order to focus on more important activities like tide-pooling and seal-spotting and the lighting of a fire each evening.
+The MRI technician performing the scan outside the room does not count as company, and I wonder if she thought I had too breezily blown off last Thursday’s brain scan until after our vacation, preferring to postpone it in order to focus on more important things like tide-pooling and seal-spotting and the lighting of a fire on the edge of Morro Bay each evening.

 The MRI scan is a surreal and solitary confinement, ungainly, and it takes too long.
 The machine itself stops and starts with strange sounds that would not be out of place on a Pink Floyd song.
 It is a time to be silent and still, to Confront My Mortality.
 For an entire thirty minutes.
 Entirely too long to think about scary things.